INflow-Federal/inflow-federal.github.io/_posts/2023-02-08-chatgpt-ms-teams.md

 ![virtual-agents3]({{ site.url }}{{ site.baseurl }}/assets/images/power-virtual-agents3.png){: .align-center}

-## creating the power automate flow
+## Creating the Power Automate Flow

 Next, we'll create a node to "Call an action" and "Create a flow".
 I've already created the API request flow, so I'll skip ahead and explain how it works.